Xetnus/osm-finder/README.md

 ## Usage
 Stages Explained:
-- 1: Upload your own photo to geolocate
+1. Upload your own photo
-- 2: Draw the linestrings that make up the line network of the photo
+2. Draw the linestrings that make up the line network of the photo
-- 3: Input the generic types, subtypes, and tags for each line.
-Multiple tags can be separated with a comma: bridge=yes,surface=wood
+3. Input the generic types, subtypes, and tags for each line.
+Multiple tags can be separated with a comma: `bridge=yes,surface=wood`
-- 4: Input the max distances, min distances, angles, and angle errors for each relation
+4. Input the max distances, min distances, angles, and angle errors for each relation
-- 5: That's it!
+5. That's it!
 Your query should be generated and displayed automatically.

 ## Next Steps
 - [ ] **Start from scratch.** Because this was created during a hackathon, little emphasis was put on code quality and future maintenance.
 No standard JavaScript libraries were used and most of the code is inefficient in one way or another.
 Now that I have a better idea for how this tool can be architected, reconstructing it should be easier.